haosulab/ManiSkill/maniskill_3_to_maniskill_4_migration.md

 - Default tasks have a new environment ID version of `-v4` (to reflect maniskill v4).
 They are currently all `-v1`.
 I am not sure why we chose `-v1`.

+- `Actor.px_body_type` is renamed to `Actor.body_type` since we support more than just physx.

-## Full list of breaking changes including internal changes and deprecations
+## Full list of breaking changes including internal changes and deprecations not included in above

 ### Changes: